AcronProjectGroup/DjangoImages/README.md

 - add model for Comment in DataBase with Django ORM
 - add recommendation a book items
 - Create System for: User review based on login and registration
+- Debugging Useless links be like /accounts/
+    In future I will implement it.

 The only way to reach the city of freedom is the way of awareness.